 - In a medium size bowl, mix together all the sauce ingredients.
 Then add in the sliced chicken and mix well with chop sticks.

-- Pour chicken with marinade onto a deep wide dish suitable for steaming and steam for 15 minutes on medium heat covered with a lid.
+- Pour chicken with marinade onto a deep wide dish suitable for steaming.
+Steam covered for 25 minutes on medium-high heat.